JuliaSchraeder/SubconsciousTiming/README.md

 *

 ## Setup
-To run the paradigm, install [PsychoPy](https://www.psychopy.org/download.html) and download the 'paradigm' folder it locally using hddm:
+To run the paradigm, install [PsychoPy](https://www.psychopy.org/download.html) and download the `paradigm` folder it locally using hddm:

 ```